-The Strategic Digital Learning Initiatives (SDLI) team collaborates with faculty on integrating technology and creative design concepts into instructional activities.
-The team consists of staff with expertise in digital communications strategy, digital media design, and learning design.
-Partnering with you, we can help you to (re-)imagine your learning content using various media tools and Adobe Creative Cloud.
+Media Producers collaborate with faculty on integrating technology and creative design concepts into instruction.
+The staff offers expertise in digital communications and digital media design.
+Working together, we can help you to (re-)imagine digital components of your instructional content.

 Recording Studio